-Plaintiff, a high school transgender student, filed a claim against the Kenosha Unified School District (District) alleging that the treatment he received at the high school after starting his female-to-male transition violated the Equal Protection Clause of the Fourteenth Amendment and Title IX of the Education Amendments of 1972 (Title IX) .
-In response to the Plaintiff’s request to use the boys’ bathroom, the District told him he could use the girls’ restroom or the single-user, gender-neutral restroom in the school office.
+Plaintiff, a high school transgender student, filed a claim against the Kenosha Unified School District (KUSD) alleging that the treatment he received at the high school after starting his female-to-male transition violated the Equal Protection Clause of the Fourteenth Amendment and Title IX of the Education Amendments of 1972 (Title IX).
+In response to the Plaintiff’s request to use the boys’ bathroom, KUSD told him he could use the girls’ restroom or the single-user, gender-neutral restroom in the school office.
 Plaintiff first chose to avoid drinking liquids and using the bathroom at school and experienced a number of symptoms such as depression, anxiety and suicidal thoughts.
-The following year, he began using the boys’ restroom without incident, but the District eventually informed Plaintiff that he could not use the boys’ bathroom.
+The following year, he began using the boys’ restroom without incident, but KUSD eventually informed Plaintiff that he could not use the boys’ bathroom.
 While Plaintiff generally tried to avoid the restroom, he used the boys’ restroom when needed to avoid the psychological stress associated with using the girls’ restroom or the single-user restroom.

-Plaintiff requested an order prohibiting the school district from: 1) enforcing any policy that denies him access to the boys’ restroom; 2) taking any disciplinary action against him for using the boys’ bathroom; 3) using or permitting school employees to refer to Plaintiff by his female name and pronouns; and 4) taking any other action that would reveal his transgender status to others at school.
-Plaintiff also filed a motion for a preliminary injunction prohibiting the District from taking any of the above action prior to a final resolution.
+Plaintiff requested that the District Court prohibit KUSD from: 1) enforcing any policy that denies him access to the boys’ restroom; 2) taking any disciplinary action against him for using the boys’ bathroom; 3) using or permitting school employees to refer to Plaintiff by his female name and pronouns; and 4) taking any other action that would reveal his transgender status to others at school.
+Plaintiff also filed a motion for a preliminary injunction prohibiting KUSD from taking any of the above action prior to a final resolution.

-The Court granted Plaintiff’s Motion for a Preliminary Injunction in part, finding that he demonstrated several bases upon which the Court could rule in his favor, including possible success on a Title IX, Equal Protection, or gender stereotyping claim, indicating a reasonable likelihood of success on the merits of his claims.
-The Court prohibited the District from denying Plaintiff access to the boys’ restroom, enforcing any policy against Plaintiff that would prevent him from using the boys’ restroom, disciplining him for using the boys’ restroom, or monitoring his restroom use.
-The District appealed this decision to the Seventh Circuit Court of Appeals, a panel of which heard oral argument on March 29, 2017.
+The District Court granted Plaintiff’s Motion for a Preliminary Injunction in part, finding that he demonstrated several bases upon which the Court could rule in his favor, including possible success on a Title IX, Equal Protection, or gender stereotyping claim, indicating a reasonable likelihood of success on the merits of his claims.
+The District Court prohibited KUSD from denying Plaintiff access to the boys’ restroom, enforcing any policy against Plaintiff that would prevent him from using the boys’ restroom, disciplining him for using the boys’ restroom, or monitoring his restroom use.
+KUSD appealed this decision to the Seventh Circuit Court of Appeals, a panel of which heard oral argument on March 29, 2017.